 on July 18, Leonard was traded to the Toronto Raptors where he hopes to get back to his impressive form and continue doing exploits in the league.

 How Much Does He Make From NBA?

-Kawhi Leonard’s salary for 2018 with the Toronto Raptors is $23,114,067 million.
-At this salary, he is obviously making more money (22.5% more) than he was previously earning.
+Kawhi Leonard’s salary is 32.74 million after signing a 3-year contract with the Los Angeles Clippers covering from 2019-2022.
+At this salary, he is obviously earning 42% more than his 2018-2019 salary. making more money than he was previously earning.
 The basketballer was reportedly the 36th best-paid player in the NBA in 2018, 17th highest paid forward and the second-highest paid Toronto Raptors baller all in 2018.
 Perhaps, if he improves the more, we might see his pay cheque get fatter.